 I love adding simple updates and makeovers to our home.
-Buying a new couch or dining set is a bigger decision that involves my husband’s cooporation and approval (and that in itself might be a lengthy process …) so I like to go for the easier ones.
+Buying a new couch or dining set is a bigger decision that involves my husband’s cooperation and approval (and that in itself might be a lengthy process …) so I like to go for the easier ones.

 Recently, I decided that we needed another makeover to give our dining room (and living room – stay tuned for another post on that).
 I wanted lighter fresher colors.
 New rugs and curtains already made such a big difference but then the old dining room chairs needed updating as well.
 As in, new fabric on the seats.

-As you can see, our dining chairs have more of a Elizabethan look to them but they are perfectly fine and I hate to throw things out just for a change in taste.
+As you can see, our dining chairs have more of an Elizabethan look to them but they are perfectly fine and I hate to throw things out just for a change in taste.
 So the challenge was to find a fabric that would bridge the new and the old.

-Once I had decided on that, things moved very quickly and it took me maybe a few hours to do all 6 of them (plus the 2 above mentioned stools).
+Once I had decided on that, things moved very quickly and it took me maybe a few hours to do all 6 of them (plus the 2 above-mentioned stools).

 I didn’t need a lot of special tools for this reupholstery.
 Here’s what I used:

-- a flat-head screw driver to loosen any staples or upholstery nails
+- a flat-head screwdriver to loosen any staples or upholstery nails

 - a pair of pliers to pull out staples or upholstery nails